 Opening your doors is a symbol of Christlike hospitality when you open them up to people Christ sought hard to reach.
 Remember, it isn’t the healthy that need a doctor, but the sick.

 Ready to open your doors?
-Check out Tony Merida’s new book and small group resource, Ordinary.
+Check out Tony Merida’s book and small group Bible study resource, Ordinary.

 Excerpted from Ordinary. © 2014 Tony Merida.
 Published by LifeWay Press®.
 Used by permission.